 The greater Sacramento region that El Dorado is part of was removed from the stay-home order based on a four-week projection putting the region’s intensive care unit capacity at 19.1%, which is above the 15% threshold that originally triggered the order.

 Moving into the Purple tier 1 allows restaurants to operate outdoors, along with places of worship and wineries, with modifications.
 Bars and breweries that serve food can also operate outdoors.
 Hair salons, barbershops and personal care services can operate indoors, but with modifications.
 To learn more about what Tier 1 means, visit https://covid19.ca.gov/safer-economy/.

-Due to surging COVID cases, California issued a Limited Stay at Home order for counties in Tier 1 Purple that begins Saturday, Nov.
-21. Curfew hours for these counties, which includes El Dorado, will be 10 p.m. through 5 a.m.
+A limited stay-home order from November 21 that created a 10 p.m. to 5 a.m. curfew remains in effect until all regions in California exit the regional order.
 The curfew requires that all gatherings with members of other households and all activities conducted outside the residence, lodging, or temporary accommodation with members of other households cease between these hours, except for activities associated with the operation, maintenance, or usage of critical infrastructure or required by law.
-El Dorado was moved to Tier 1 Purple/Widespread on November 17.

 Lake Tahoe Community College’s current protocols have been within state guidance for the Purple/Widespread tier for institutions of higher education for many months.
 The college has been operating much more conservatively than what is allowed for in the Orange and Red tiers, and LTCC’s operations are not affected by this move.